hendrisulistya/notes/README.md

 1. Choose a note-taking application that suits your needs.
 Popular options include simplistic text editors, dedicated note-taking apps, or cloud-based solutions.
 2. Create a dedicated folder for your notes on your computer or cloud storage.
 3. Start taking notes!
-Use the defined file naming conventions and categorize your notes accordingly.
+Use the defined format and categorization suggestions to organize your information effectively.

 By following these guidelines, you can build a robust and organized note-taking system that empowers you to capture, retain, and leverage information effectively.